SiL3NC3/PortableRegistrator/README.md

 AppTypes can be printed out from the existing configuration file, by simply giving a string to search for a AppType's name.

-Check "PortableRegistratorCLI.exe /?" for more info.
+Check `PortableRegistratorCLI.exe /?` for more info.

 Have fun and enjoy.

 #### CONTRIBUTION:
 Please post your custom configs for implementing more standard apps under issues, so I can add them to the repo.
 Thank you, guys.

 #### CREDITS: